blab/blotter/blog/_posts/2023-07-21-2023-nextstrain-hiring.md

 To aid in applicant review, we request you submit a cover letter, your resume, and a coding sample.
 For the coding sample, we're happy to review whatever you're most proud of (in any programming language).
 If you don't have code that can be publicly shared, that's okay.
 Please apply anyway and just let us know that this isn't available.

 If you're interested in this position but are concerned about meeting all the qualifications, we'd like to hear from you.
-Please email Trevor Bedford at <tb@bedford.io> and Thomas Sibley at <tsibley@fredhutch.org>.
+Please email Trevor Bedford at tb<span style="display:none">obfuscate</span>@bedford.io and Thomas Sibley at tsibley<span style="display:none">obfuscate</span>@fredhutch.org.

 To apply for this position, please go to the [official HHMI listing](https://hhmi.wd1.myworkdayjobs.com/en-US/External/job/Software-Engineer-II--Bedford-Lab_R-2176).